roughnecks/ZED/README.md

 # ZED - 1 to 1 Trading

-## Heavily Customized BoT - Do not use unless you know what you're doing
+## Heavily Customized BoT - DO NOT USE